 BRIEF HISTORY/BACKGROUND OF COOPERATIVE

-To capacitate the pioneer cooperators, trainings and seminars were conducted by Rev. Fr.
-Gerardus Pijnapple, parish priest of Lauan and Bishop Cornelio de Wit, Diocesan Credit Union Coordinator with the help of the Technical Assistants from the Netherlands.
+To capacitate the pioneer cooperators, training and seminars were conducted by Rev. Fr.
+Gerardus Pijnapple, parish priest of Lauan, and Bishop Cornelio de Wit, Diocesan Credit Union Coordinator with the help of the Technical Assistants from the Netherlands.

 BCCUI was registered with the Bureau of Cooperative Development on May 20, 1965, then with the Department of Local Government and Community Development with Certificate of Registration No. FF-170-RR on September 5, 1975 and with the Cooperative Development Authority (CDA)barbaza3 under R.A.
 6938 on March 7, 1991 with Confirmation No. ILO-C-096.

 In 1976, through the initiative of the Board of Directors to cater to the basic needs of the members, Barbaza Kilusang Bayan sa Pamimili, Inc., a consumer store was organized.

 In 1992, considering the different services and programs offered and as approved by the General Assembly, BCCUI and BKBPI were consolidated and renamed Barbaza Multi-Purpose Cooperative and the registration was confirmed by the CDA on September 11, 1992.

 It was only in 1997 that Barbaza MPC was able to purchase a lot at Cubay, Barbaza, Antique where the magnificent Main Office is now situated.
 It was first occupied on August 3, 1997.
 This has opened more opportunities and increased accessibility to members.